 - 3. The San Felipe Pueblo Gaming Regulatory Commission may receive comments from all interested parties.
 After considering all comments, the San Felipe Pueblo Gaming Regulatory Commission shall publish the regulation in final form by posting a copy of the final regulation in the tribal administration offices and by sending a copy of the final regulation to each Gaming Enterprise Board and General Manager, and to each party known by the San Felipe Pueblo Gaming Regulatory Commission to be directly interested in the subject of the proposed regulation (other than patrons and Gaming Enterprise employees and applicants for such employment). - 4.
 The regulation shall become final 14 days after publication by posting and circulation as specified in Section 8(C)(3) above. - 5.
 Copies of all regulations enacted by the Commission shall be kept in the Commission's offices for public inspection and copying during normal office hours, Monday through Friday, 9:00 a.m. to 4:00 p.m., excluding holidays.
 Actions by the Tribal Council, including copies of all resolutions involving gaming or which affect gaming, shall be kept with documents in the Commission offices showing tribal laws and regulations in effect. - 6.
 The Tribal Council shall have the power, prior or subsequent to the effective date of the regulation, to modify or rescind any regulation. - D. Composition.
-The San Felipe Pueblo Gaming Regulatory Commission shall consist of five (5) Commissioners hired by the Governor, based on an interview process conducted by and recommendation of a selection committee appointed by the Governor, and subject to ratification by the Tribal Council.
+The San Felipe Pueblo Gaming Regulatory Commission shall consist of three (3) Commissioners hired by the Tribal Council after consideration of the recommendation of a selection committee, appointed by the Governor who may also participate in the interview process.
 Each Commissioner shall serve until that Commissioner resigns or is terminated for cause under Section 8(G).
-A Commissioner who resigns may continue to serve until a new Commissioner is hired and ratified by the Tribal Council.
+A Commissioner who resigns may continue to serve until a new Commissioner is hired by the Tribal Council.
 A Commissioner who is terminated for cause under Section 8(G) shall serve until the effective date of termination agreed upon by the Tribal Council. - E. Qualifications of Commissioners.
-At least three (3) Commissioners must be Pueblo members.
+At least two (2) Commissioners must be Pueblo members.
 No person shall be eligible or qualified to serve, or continue to serve, as a Commissioner who: - 1.
 Has been convicted of a felony or gaming offense; - 2.
 Would be an employee of any Gaming Enterprise on the Reservation while serving as a Commissioner; - 3.
 Has any financial interest in, or responsibility for, any gaming activity (except that marriage to an individual who is an employee or management official of the Gaming Enterprise shall be permitted); or - 4.
 Has any financial interest in, or responsibility for, any gaming-related contract.